 An Imperfect Murder Ending Explained: Does Vera Come to Terms With Her Actions?

 In the end, we see Detective McCutcheon outside Vera’s apartment.
 Vera seemingly comes to terms with her actions but is flustered at the sight of the detective.
-By navigating through the conversation with the people that visit her, she tries to justify the murder she commits to her own self.
+By navigating through the conversation with the people who visit her, she tries to justify the murder she commits to her own self.
 In a voice-over, Vera says that she doesn’t want to be judged by twelve strange men but rather by herself.
-It is a conflict that keeps her pre-occupied.
+It is a conflict that keeps her preoccupied.
 Fueled by it, she manages to write her feelings down after self-introspection.
 Even though she surpasses her guilt, the fear of being caught is reflected on her face at the detective’s sight.

 What Does Franklin Know About Vera?